DisabledMallis/magic_vtable/README.md

-# constexpr-vtable
+# Magic VTable
-A small C++23 library to acquire vtable function index information at compile time
+A small C++23 library to acquire vtable information at compile time

 ## Usage